 While ACOG makes every effort to present accurate and reliable information, these publications, toolkits and other resources are provided “as is” without any warranty of accuracy, reliability, or otherwise, either express or implied.
 ACOG does not guarantee, warrant, or endorse the products or services of any firm, organization, or person.
 Neither ACOG nor its officers, directors, members, employees, or agents will be liable for any loss, damage, or claim with respect to any liabilities, including direct, special, indirect, or consequential damages, incurred in connection with this publication or reliance on the information presented.

 Publications of the American College of Obstetrician and Gynecologists are protected by copyright and all rights are reserved.
 The College's publications may not be reproduced in any form or by any means without written permission from the copyright owner.

-ACOG acknowledges the contributions of the University of Massachusetts and of Dr. Tiffany Moore Simas and Dr. Nancy Byatt of University of Massachusetts Medical School for their propriety paper toolkit, which ACOG used with permission to adapt and post to ACOG’s website.
-Additional resources from non-ACOG sources are also included in this toolkit, are credited to their owners and are reprinted with permission from the copyright owners.
+ACOG acknowledges the contributions of the University of Massachusetts and of Dr. Tiffany Moore Simas and Dr. Nancy Byatt of UMass Chan Medical School for their propriety paper toolkit and Guide for Integrating Mental Health Care into Obstetric Practice, which ACOG used with permission to adapt and post to ACOG’s website.
+Additional resources from non-ACOG sources are also included in this toolkit and Guide, are credited to their owners and are reprinted with permission from the copyright owners.